 The Columbia Generating Station Off-Site Dose Calculation Manual (ODCM) Appendix contains the Radiological Effluent and Radiological Environmental Monitoring Controls required by Technical Specification 5.5.1.b.
 These controls are written in the format of the Columbia Generating Station Licensee Controlled Specifications (LCS) to provide a consistent set of requirements for the station.
-The definitions contained in the Technical Specification Surveillance Requirements (SR) 3.0.2 and 3.0.3 are applicable to ODCM surveillance frequency.
+The definitions contained in the Technical Specifications and the LCS apply to this Appendix.
+The provisions of Technical Specification Surveillance Requirements (SR) 3.0.2 and 3.0.3 are applicable to ODCM surveillance frequency.
 In addition, Section 1.0 of the LCS that gives the Requirements for Operability (RFO) Applicability (RFOs 1.0.1 through 1.0.6) and SR Applicability (SR 1.0.1 through SR 1.0.4) also apply to all RFOs and SRs in this Appendix.